deadboltmods/deadbolt-web-app/src/markdown/resources/devblog-full-wip.md

 origins of who and how reaper(s) are chosen + the first reaper https://hopoo.tumblr.com/post/159869588784/hey-a-few-days-ago-i-bought-binged-and-beat

+> Q: Hey, a few days ago, I bought, binged, and beat Deadbolt, (Amazing game, I am going to try out the Risk of Rain game you made soon!), but, I am a bit confused on some things.
+Who exactly was our character before they became a reaper?
+Did he choose to become a reaper, or was he chosen?
+Or is it one of those situations where you left it open to come up with your own backstory for him?
+I just loved the small musings and bits of dialogue he has, and I would like to learn more about him.
+Thank you :D
+> A: The origins of who and how reaper(s) are chosen are left unanswered in the game, because I think its too important to tack into some log somewhere.
+Originally, before the skeletons were in the game, reapers were created from suicide - there used (maybe still is?) a small bullet hole in the back of the reaper’s head that you could only see if when you went down the stairs to the docks.
+Timur the Tinkerer’s icon was actually a repurposed icon from the first reaper you’d fight against, who committed suicide via shotgun (hence the missing chunks, jaw, and the bullet holes in the back of the head.)
+>
+> Yeah.

 How Ibzan decides where to teleport https://hopoo.tumblr.com/post/156762956519/is-there-a-particular-way-ibzan-decides-where-to